dinarAkv/MK_usbSTR912FW44_Firmware/README.md

 When user from host through terminal send message (sequence of bytes, for example: 0xFF 0xFE 0xFD) to device (STR912FW44).
 After device received message it callback this message to the host.
-So user get the same message.
+So user get the same message in the host terminal.